k5ta/ProtectedStorage/Readme.md

 #### If an error occurs, the program will report about it and offer some solutions.

+## 0.97 bug:
+If you use Kate text editor, you can get some problems while saving the files.
+Use another text editor.

 ## Wish you will find the using of this program convenient and useful.